 |The Scions||Crew Cosmetic||Under water in the Palace of Amphitrite - north-west of Anaphi.|

 |Followers of Ares (Male & Female)||Crew Cosmetic||Dorion underwater cave - southern tip of Lakonia.|

 |Daughters of Artemis||Crew Cosmetic||Complete Daughters of Artemis side quest - kill Daphnae.|

 |Greek Athletes (Male & Female)||Crew Cosmetic||Complete story quests in Elis.|

 |Cultists||Crew Cosmetic||Defeat a high-level cultist.|

 Certain side quests also give you the opportunity to add the quest giver to the crew, provided you didn’t insult them along the way.
-For more information on the side quests where this is possible, check out our extensive Assassin’s Creed Odyssey side quests guide.
-You can also hunt a few cultists on the open sea, so go to our Assassin’s Creed Odyssey Cult of Kosmos guide to see how to identify these nautical maniacs.
+For more information on the side quests where this is possible, check out our extensive Assassin's Creed Odyssey side quests guide.
+You can also hunt a few cultists on the open sea, so go to our Assassin's Creed Odyssey cultists guide to see how to identify these nautical maniacs.